Jurin's law: Examples

 Thus for a 2 m radius glass tube in lab conditions given above, the water would rise an unnoticeable 0.007 mm.
 However, for a 2 cm radius tube, the water would rise 0.7 mm, and for a 0.2 mm radius tube, the water would rise 70 mm.

 Capillary action is used by many plants to bring up water from the soil.
-For tall trees (larger than ~10 m (32 ft)), other processes like osmotic pressure and negative pressures are also important.
+For tall trees (larger than about 10m or 10 mft), other processes like osmotic pressure and negative pressures are also important.

 History

 During the 15th century, Leonardo da Vinci was one of the first to propose that mountain streams could result from the rise of water through small capillary cracks.

 It is later, in the 17th century, that the theories about the origin of capillary action begin to appear.
 Jacques Rohault erroneously supposed that the rise of the liquid in a capillary could be due to the suppression of air inside and the creation of a vacuum.
 The astronomer Geminiano Montanari was one of the first to compare the capillary action to the circulation of sap in plants.
 Additionally, the experiments of Giovanni Alfonso Borelli determined in 1670 that the height of the rise was inversely proportional to the radius of the tube.

 Francis Hauksbee, in 1713, refuted the theory of Rohault through a series of experiments on capillary action, a phenomenon that was observable in air as well as in vacuum.
 Hauksbee also demonstrated that the liquid rise appeared on different geometries (not only circular cross sections), and on different liquids and tube materials, and showed that there was no dependence on the thickness of the tube walls.
 Isaac Newton reported the experiments of Hauskbee in his work Opticks but without attribution.

 It was the English physiologist James Jurin, who finally in 1718 confirmed the experiments of Borelli and the law was named in his honour.